Durham Youth Gang Strategy

 The program focuses on:

-• Youth 12-18 years of age who are at high risk of or are involved with a youth gang
+• Youth 12-17 years of age who are gang involved and wish to exit gang life, or are at high risk of gang involvement; and

-• Provides school based gang awareness workshops for students
+• Through DFCC's Violence Prevention Program, provides school based gang awareness workshops for students.